ICanBoogie/Validate/README.md

 	- [Between][], `between`: Validates that a value is between two references.
 	- [NotBetween][], `not-between`: Validates that a value is not between two references.
+	- [BetweenLength][], `between-length`: Validates that a string length is between two references.
+	- [NotBetweenLength][], `not-between-length`: Validates that a string length is not between two references.

 - Complex types